SmalsResearch/bePelias/README.md

 ```
 ./scripts/build.sh                 # Build pelias & bepelias docker images (~30 minutes)
 ./scripts/feed.sh                  # Prepare files from Bosa and load them.
-Can also be run to update data
+Should also be run to update data
 ./scripts/run.sh                   # Run Pelias and bePelias API (with default parameters)
 ```